nextstrain/forecasts-ncov/viz/README.md

 This (single-page) app exists to visualise the model outputs to both generate static images as well as help development of the underlying visualisation library.
 It is not intended to remain here long term; this will be added as a "normal" page of nextstrain.org once some technical hurdles are solved with that site.

+All colors, display names etc are set within the JSON itself (see `/../scripts/modify-lineage-colours-and-order.py`).

 ## Updating the viz library

 We are using our generalised [@nextstrain/evofr-viz library](https://github.com/nextstrain/forecasts-viz) which is packed and